Many People Decide That They Want to Quit Drinking, for One Reason or Another.

 However, if you have managed to get your problem drinking under control, you may start to question why you need to be sober all the time.
-A question that pops up all the time, is can alcoholics ever casually drink again?
+A question that pops up all the time is, can alcoholics drink again?
 This especially sounds like the ideal, dream scenario for now-sober alcoholics if they still hold positive associations with their drinking days.

-While there are people that can go back to casual drinking after a period of sobriety, most people that have succeeded in doing so were perhaps not alcoholic in the first place.
+While there are people who can go back to casual drinking after a period of sobriety, most people who have succeeded in doing so were perhaps not alcoholics in the first place.
 To get back to casual drinking, one needs to be able to exhibit control over their drinking.